 This is a white pasta topping.
 Another name for alfredo sauce is "pasta in Blanco."
-It was introduced in 1966, and since then, this pasta sauce has been included in endless recipes.
+Alfredo sauce was introduced in 1914 by its creator Alfredo di Lelio who owned a restaurant in Rome, and since then, this pasta sauce has been included in endless recipes.

 Alfredo sauce has the simplest recipe, yet the taste is rich and complex.
 Typically, only three ingredients are used in an alfredo sauce.
 They are butter, heavy cream, and parmesan cheese.

 Cacio e Pepe is an Italian sauce, especially one that originated from Rome.
 The meaning of its name is basically "cheese and pepper."